sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 Explanation
 ---

+Here are some explanations of the effects of some of the changes you make in this tutorial:

 **Change 1**

-- `"anchor": "use this anchor line"`
+- change `"anchor": "welcome"` to `"anchor": "use this anchor line"`

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/cheat_1_1.png)